 The focus of the Duration Analysis is to measure the level of a bank's exposure to interest rate risk in terms of sensitivity of Market Value of its Equity (MVE) to interest rate movements.
 Duration Gap can be used to evaluate the impact on the Market Value of Equity of the bank under different interest rate scenarios.
-ALCO monitors the Leveraged Liability Duration and duration gap of the total bank balance sheet on a quarterly basis to assess the impact of parallel shift of the assumed yield curve.
-The duration gap analysis as per financial statements as of 31st December 2020 is furnished below:
+ALCO monitors the leveraged liability duration and duration gap of the total Bank balance sheet on a quarterly basis to assess the impact of parallel shift of the assumed yield curve.
+The duration gap analysis as per financial statements as of 31st December 2021 was furnished below:

-Particulars Duration in years
+Particulars Particulars Duration in years

-Weighted average duration of assets 2.81
+Weighted average duration of assets 3.69

-Weighted average duration of liabilities 0.92
+Weighted average duration of liabilities 1.12

-Duration gap 2.02
+Duration gap 2.64

-Particulars Impact on earnings due to change in interest rates Minor shock Moderate Major shock (1%) shock (2%) (3%) Changes in Equity (541.52) (1,083.04) (1,624.56) After shock Equity (CAR) 23.59% 20.23% 16.88% g) Market Risk:
+Particulars Impact on earnings due to change in interest rates Minor shock (1%) Moderate shock (2%) Major shock (3%) Changes in Equity (1,683.33) (3,366.65) (5,049.98) After shock Equity (CAR) 13.03% 6.71% 0.40%

+G) Market Risk

-5) Market Misk.
-Qualitative Disclosures: i) Views of BOD on trading/investment activities The Board approves all policies related to market risk, set limits and reviews compliance on a regular basis.
+Qualitative Disclosures i) Views of BOD on trading/ investment activities The Board approves all policies related to market risk, set limits and reviews compliance on a regular basis.
 The objective is to provide cost effective funding to finance assets growth and trade related transactions.
 The market risk covers the followings risks of the Bank's balance sheet: i) Interest rate risk ii) Equity price risk iii) Foreign exchange risk and iv) Commodity price risk ii) Methods used to measure Market risk Standardized approach has been used to measure the Market risk.
 The total capital requirement in respect of market risk is the aggregate capital requirement calculated for each of risk subcategories.
-For each risk categories minimum capital requirement is measured in terms of two separately calculated capital charges for "specific risk" and "general market risk"

-iii) Market Risk Management System The Treasury Department manages mark interest rate and foreign exchange risks w Liability Management Committee (AL executives of the bank.
-ALCO is chaired b ALCO meetings are held at least once in a result of the second rith oversight from Asset- CO) comprising senior y the Managing Director.

-iv) Policies and processes for mitigating market risk: There are approved limits for Market risk related instruments both on-balance sheet and off-balance sheet items.
+For each risk categories minimum capital requirement is measured in terms of two separately calculated capital charges for "specific risk" and "general market risk". iii) Market Risk Management System The Treasury Division manages market risk covering liquidity, interest rate and foreign exchange risks with oversight from Asset-Liability Management Committee (ALCO) comprising senior executives of the bank.
+ALCO is chaired by the Managing Director.
+ALCO meetings are held at least once in a month. iv) Policies and processes for mitigating market risk There are approved limits for Market risk related instruments both on- balance sheet and off-balance sheet items.
 The limits are monitored and enforced on a regular basis to protect against market risks.
 The ALCO of the Bank meets on regular basis to review the prevailing market condition, exchange rate, foreign exchange position and transactions to mitigate foreign exchange risks.

-Quantitative Disclosures

-The capital requirements for market BDT in Million
+The capital requirements for market risk

-risk The Capital Requirements for: Amount
+The Capital Requirement for: Solo Consolidated

-Interest rate risk -
+Interest rate risk 12.88 12.88

-Equity position risk 41.92
+Equity position risk 59.29 79.44

-Foreign exchange risk 0.06
+Foreign exchange risk 17.42 17.42

-Commodity risk -
+Commodity risk - -

-Total capital requirement for Market risk 41.98
+Total capital requirement for Market Risk 89.59 109.74

-h) Operational Risk:
+H) Operational Risk